raphlev/WTPyScripts/windchill/datamodel_extractor/README.md

 #### 3.1 highlight classification xml parsing logic: extract_data_classification Function Overview

-The `extract_data_classification` function is designed to process hierarchical XML data, extracting relevant information and transforming it into a flattened CSV format.
-This transformation involves several key processes to ensure that the data is accurately represented and maintains its hierarchical context in a tabular format.
+The `extract_data_classification` function is designed to extract relevant information from Windchill Classification XML export file and transforming it into a flattened CSV format.

 ##### Key Processes